 Points The PROJECT will be open 7 days a week, for at least eight hours per day, such as dawn to dusk, to accommodate the needs of youth, seniors, and families.
 2 The PROJECT will be open 7 days a week, from three to less than eight hours per day.
 1 The PROJECT will not be open 7 days a week for at least three hours per day or the APPLICANT did not respond to criterion.
 Ineligible Points The public will not be charged entrance or membership fees to use the PROJECT.
 Or, the lowest entrance or membership fees for the public calculate to \$3 per month or less per person and will not deter DAILY ACCESS.
-3 the PROJECT.
-Or, the lowest entrance or membership fees for the public calculate to \$3 per month or less per person and will not deter
+3 The lowest entrance or membership fees for the public calculate to more than \$3 but less than \$10 per month per person which may deter DAILY ACCESS.
+1 The public will be charged fees that will calculate to \$10 or more per 0